get-set-fetch/scraper/README.md

 $ npm install puppeteer
 ```
 Supported browser clients are defined as peer dependencies.
-Right now only puppeteer is supported.
-Playwright full support and jsdom partial support are on the roadmap.

 ### Init storage
 ```js
 const { KnexStorage } = require('@get-set-fetch/scraper');